 Additionally, any pending or future patent applications made by us or our subsidiaries, our license partners or entities we may acquire in the future are subject to risks and uncertainties.
 The coverage claimed in any such patent applications could be significantly reduced before the patent is issued and there can be no assurance that any such applications will result in the issuance of patents or, if any patents are issued, whether they will provide significant proprietary protection or will be challenged, circumvented or invalidated.
 Because unissued U.S. patent applications are maintained in secrecy for a period of eighteen months and U.S. patent applications filed prior to November 29, 2000 are not disclosed until such patents are issued, and since publication of discoveries in the scientific or patent literature often lags behind actual discoveries, we cannot be certain of the priority of inventions covered by pending patent applications.
 Moreover, we may have to participate in interference and other inter-parties proceedings declared by the U.S. Patent and Trademark Office (PTO) to determine priority of invention, or in opposition proceedings in a foreign patent office, either of which could result in substantial cost to us, even if the eventual outcome is favorable to us.
 There can be no assurance that any patents, if issued, will be held valid by a court of competent jurisdiction.
 An adverse outcome could subject us to significant liabilities to third parties, require disputed rights to be licensed from third parties or require us to cease using such technology.
-See Item 1A.
-Risk Factors - "Our ability to protect and maintain our proprietary and licensed third party technology, which is vital to our business, is uncertain."
+See Principal Risks - "Our ability to protect and maintain our proprietary and licensed third party technology, which is vital to our business, is uncertain."

 We may find it necessary to initiate litigation to enforce our patent rights, to protect our intellectual property or trade secrets or to determine the scope and validity of the proprietary rights of others.
 Litigation is costly and time-consuming and there can be no assurance that our litigation expenses will not be significant in the future or that we will prevail in any such litigation.
-See Note 15.
-Commitments and Contingencies in the Consolidated Financial Statements included in Part IV, Item 15 of this report.
+See Note 14.
+Commitments and Contingencies.